top of page

 Orientations

 Orientations are held in the weeks and months leading up to course 1 in November.
-Orientations will begin in late summer for the 2023-2024 training season!
+Orientations will begin in late summer and early fall for the 2024-2025 training season!
 If you have questions about joining please send us a message from the contact page!
-Please fill out this form to sign up for an orientation date!
-Orientation Sign Up

 323802689_3364091657238733_478109909952739019_n.jpeg